(Gridiron) Football

 Medical

 - injury evaluation: Each prospect will go through X-rays and physicals to determine their current injuries and their injury histories.
-Injured prospects coming into the combine will get serious looks.
-Few prospects really come out of the combine with injuries they did not know they already had.
+Injured prospects coming into the combine will get closely looked at.

-- drug screen: Also each prospect will take a urine test to check for substances that are not allowed in the NFL.
+- drug screen: each prospect will take a urine test to check for substances that are not allowed in the NFL.
 They will be looking for illegal drugs such as marijuana and cocaine, and performance-enhancing drugs.
+More about drug testing.

 - cybex test: The Cybex Test is not the most important test prospects must go through.
 Although, injured and previously injured prospect’s results in the Cybex Test will get serious looks from coaches.
 The Cybex Test tests the flexibility and joint movement of each prospect.
 Each prospect will be hooked to a machine which will determine their results.